HYBRID EVENT: You can participate in person at Valencia, Spain or Virtually from your home or work.

 Biography:

-From the very beginning, my education has been strongly associated with plant genetics, with a particular emphasis on epigenetic mechanisms involved in the regulation of gene expression during somatic embryogenesis process in Arabidopsis thaliana, which I touched on both in my bachelor’s and in my master’s thesis.
-In the meantime, I participated in a student internship, where I was responsible for describing potentially pathogenic genetic variants obtained after human DNA next-generation sequencing.
-As a Ph.D. student, I am working with Hordeum vulgare - model plant among crop plants, focusing on the newest class of phytohormones, strigolactones.
-My doctoral dissertation is related to crosstalk in strigolactones and abscisic acid signaling pathways
+MSc Magdalena Korek studied Biotechnology at the University of Silesia, Katowice, and graduated in 2021.
+During her master's thesis, she focused on epigenetic mechanisms involved in the regulation of gene expression during the somatic embryogenesis process in Arabidopsis thaliana.
+In the meantime, she participated in a student internship where she was responsible for describing potentially pathogenic genetic variants obtained after human DNA next-generation sequencing.
+She then joined the research group ‘Plant Genetics and Functional Genomics’ led by DSc Daszkowska-Golec and worked with Hordeum vulgare, a model plant among crop plants, focusing on the newest class of phytohormones, strigolactones.
+Her doctoral dissertation is related to the crosstalk in strigolactones and abscisic acid signaling pathways and is supervised by DSc Marek Marzec.

 Watsapp